Finite size effects in the thermodynamics of a free neutral scalar field: Analysis and Results

 \section{Analysis and Results}

-~ Let us study the thermodynamic properties of the real scalar field on the lattice and in the continuum limit at a finite temperature $T$ in some finite volume $V$ which are characteristic of the ultrarelativistic heavy ion and hadron-hadron collisions~\cite{Abelev14,Aamodt11,Khachatryan10_2,Mercado11,Mizoguchi10,Csorgo06,Adare10,Wilde13}.
+~ Let us study numerically the thermodynamic properties and the finite volume corrections to the thermodynamic quantities for the real scalar field on the finite lattice and in the continuum limit at a finite temperature $T$ in some finite volume $V$ which is typical for the ultrarelativistic heavy ion and hadron-hadron collisions~\cite{Abelev14,Aamodt11,Khachatryan10_2,Mercado11,Mizoguchi10,Csorgo06,Adare10,Wilde13}.